Peter Young (tutor): Later life

 A commission was appointed in 1598 to report on the state of the Scottish universities, including Young as one of the number.
 He accompanied the king to London in 1603, and before they reached the capital James desired to mark his appreciation of Young's services by appointing him Dean of Lichfield, but he soon found that the office was not in his free gift.
 Young retained his post in the royal household as chief almoner, but resigned his office of keeper of the privy purse to the queen.
 In November 1604 he was made tutor and 'chief overseer' in the establishment of Prince Charles.
 The post carried with it a pension of £200, which was increased to £300 when Young was knighted on 19 February 1605.

 In November 1616 Young was appointed master of Hospital of St Cross, Winchester, a special license being granted to permit him to hold the office though he was not in holy orders nor resident.
 Either in 1620 or 1623 Young desired to 'retrait home into Scotland, there to dye where his barnes may see him buried in the land of his forefathers,’ and at this time the king exerted himself to procure the payment of the arrears of pension due to Young.
 He had purchased the estate of Easter Seaton, near Arbroath, Forfarshire in 1580, and three years later built a mansion there, of which only one stone, with the date and the initials of himself and his first wife, is in existence, built into the farmhouse that occupies its site.
 In this place he spent his declining years, and here he died on 7 January 1628, in his eighty-fourth year.

 He was buried in the vault of St Vigeans Church, near Arbroath, where a mural tablet bearing a Latin inscription is preserved.

 Works

 It is stated that besides the Life of Queen Mary, Young wrote a Life of George Buchanan, but Thomas Smith, who wrote a biography of Young in 1707, could find no trace of either.
 Smith used extracts from Young's diary.

 Marriage and family

 Elizabeth Gibb

 Young was three times married.
 In 1577 he married Elizabeth Gibb (d.
 1595), a sister of John Gibb, a gentleman of the king's bedchamber.
-Elizabeth became a gentlewoman in the household of Anne of Denmark, and made head coverings and veils for the queen, known as "taffetas", hats, and black satin veils for riding wear.
+Elizabeth became a gentlewoman in the household of Anne of Denmark, and made head coverings, snoods, and veils for the queen (known as "taffetas"), hats, and black satin veils for riding wear.
 In July 1590 she made three matching crimson velvet hats, for Anna of Denmark, and her two Danish gentlewomen Sofie Koss and Katrine Skinkel.

 Young and Gibb had twelve children, seven sons and three daughters, including;